Transport Canada and Health Canada Found in Violation of Access to Information Act — Commissioner Issues Orders

 Context

-The underlying request sought records concerning the Greater Toronto Airports Authority and related government interactions, including complaints or inquiries regarding noise and health, communications about changes to flight paths, flight hours and curfews, issues relating to passenger-based formulas and approval processes, and redesign or expansion of airspace or operational zones around Pearson.
+The underlying requests sought records concerning the Greater Toronto Airports Authority, Toronto Pearson International Airport, and related federal interactions, including complaints or inquiries regarding noise and health, communications about changes to flight paths, flight hours and curfews, passenger-based formulas and approval processes, airspace redesign, operational zones, and Health Canada’s consideration of airport-related public-health impacts.

 The Commissioner rejected the allegation that Transport Canada improperly handled the request before opening the file, finding that it was not unreasonable for the institution initially to seek clarification and to believe the requester might have been seeking GTAA’s own records.
 However, the complaint was found to be well founded because Transport Canada failed to meet the statutory deadline and did not provide a lawful response within the required time.